 SoFi also offers an Unemployment Protection Program that provides three months of forbearance at a time, up to 12 months, if you lose your job through no fault of your own.

 Wells Fargo's website says the bank will work with you if you are experiencing financial hardship due to COVID-19.
 Interest will accrue on your Wells Fargo student loan during a period when you aren't making payments.
 You can call 1-877-396-9781 to request assistance.

 Will Deferred Student Loan Payments Negatively Impact Your Credit Score?

 Making on-time payments is central to building and maintaining good credit.
 So you might wonder how taking a break from payments through deferment or forbearance will affect your credit.

 Fortunately, a pause in payments due to a forbearance or deferral agreement won’t damage your credit.
-Your student loan account will remain listed on your credit report as open and in good standing, and won’t hurt or help your credit.
+Your student loan account will remain listed on your credit report as open and in good standing.

 Should You Refinance Private Student Loans Right Now?

 When experiencing significant financial hardship, reaching out to your current lender should be a first step.
 It can offer immediate relief and assistance for burdensome private student loans.